 - 2 days of pre-trip curriculum;

 - A two-week project at the Broetje Orchards in eastern Washington;

 - A two-week project on the Makah Indian reservation; or

 - A two-week project on a Costa Rican ranch dedicated to sustainable living;

 - 1 day of post-trip curriculum.

-Through active service and study, Lakeside’s Global Service Learning program seeks to develop in students the awareness of, respect for, and understanding of different countries and cultures as well as the common issues facing our global community.
+Through active service and study, Lakeside’s Global Service Learning program seeks to develop in students the awareness of, respect for, and understanding of diverse cultural communities as well as the common issues facing our global community.
 Our goal is to inspire and empower students to be agents of change both in their local communities and in the international arena.

 |Please visit the Upper School and Middle School GSL pages in addition to site specific pages for more information.|